department-of-veterans-affairs/va.gov-cms/READMES/environments.md

   * Runs on a single EC2 instance.

-####ssh access to CI environments
+#### SSH access to CI environments

-To access a ci environment via ssh you will need to do an initial setup
+To access a CI environment via ssh you will need to do an initial setup:

-Intial setup.
 1. Get socks access
 1. Install sshuttle
 1. Login to devshop.cms.va.gov, click on "My Account" and an then "SSH keys" and add your public ssh key.
 1. Edit your /etc/host file and add `10.247.104.242 devshop.cms.va.gov`

-To connect
+To connect:
 1. In terminal run `composer va:proxy:sshuttle`, should result in `client: Connected`
 1. Open a new tab in your terminal and run `ssh aegir@devshop.cms.va.gov`
-1. To get to a specific pr environment run `cdd @pr1234`.
+1. To get to a specific pr environment run `cd @pr1234`.
 This will take you to the docroot of that environment.
 Proceed to run drush commands.

 # Resources